guotong1988/Automatic-Label-Error-Correction/README.md

 # More Info

-The method proposed in this project (and its related works) can be applied to all manually annotated (or dataset by LLMs) machine learning / deep learning tasks.
+The methods proposed in this project (and its related works) can be applied to all manually annotated (or dataset by LLMs) machine learning / deep learning tasks.

 Not only NLP tasks, but can also be efficiently extended to CV(computer vision) tasks, ASR(speech recognition) tasks, TTS(text-to-speech) tasks, and more.